matthiasfeist/nvdb-osm-diff-map/README.md

 `<text needed here!>`

 ## How to deploy the NVDB OSM Diff Map yourself
+### Backend
 1. Clone the repo.
 You'll also need at least Node 14
+2. `cd` into the `backend` directory
-2. Run `npm install`
+3. Run `npm install`
-3. Go into the file _serverless.yml_ and chose a different name for the S3 bucket (key `dataBucketName` as the one in the fils is already in use by the live project)
+4. Go into the file _serverless.yml_ and chose a different name for the S3 bucket (key `dataBucketName` as the one in the fils is already in use by the live project)
-4. run `npx serverless deploy` and follow the instructions.
+5. run `npx serverless deploy` and follow the instructions.